Once for All

 The “rhema” word of God is when the Spirit speaks directly to our hearts.

 Of course, the two must agree, but often the “rhema” word is more specific to our need.
-We always have the “logos” Word of scripture to rely upon.
+We always have the “logos” Word of Scripture to rely upon.
 When the Spirit speaks directly to us, it ignites faith at a whole new level that God intends to do what he says.

 Books have been written on possible reasons for not receiving healing, the premise being that, if we remove every hindrance, healing will be sure to follow in every case.
 But is this correct?
 The Bible teaches us that there is a time to be born and a time to die.
-(Ecclesiastes 3:2) Elijah the prophet, a man through whom God worked miracles, eventually got sick and died.
+(Ecclesiastes 3:2) Elijah the prophet, a man through whom God worked many astounding miracles, eventually got sick and died.
 (2 Kings 13:14) My own father was a man of faith who believed God for healing, but eventually he got sick and died at the age of 93.
 Our pre-resurrection bodies will not live forever.

-Paul, a man through whom the Spirit did many miracles and healings and who wrote some of our most important Bible verses about faith, once left behind a friend who was sick.
+Paul, a man through whom the Spirit did many miracles and healing and who wrote some of our most important Bible verses about faith, once left behind a friend who was sick.
 (2 Timothy 4:20) Jesus did not heal every sick person he met either.
 Of all those sick and crippled people gathered at the pool of Bethesda, he singled out one man to heal (John 5:2-9).
 It is true, however, that Jesus healed everyone who asked.
 (James 4:2)

 It is important for us to realize that there is a certain mystery surrounding healing and all other operations of the Spirit, who distributes spiritual gifts according to his will, not ours.
 (Hebrews 2:4)

 The scriptures provide us with what some call the “revealed will” of God.
 Others call this “logos” truth, that is, what we can count on as being doctrinally true.
 But there is also what some call the “rhema” will or word of God, which is his specific revealed or “spoken” will for us in a given situation.
 God has given us his logos truth in the Bible, which is always true.
-We are to make our stand upon his eternal Word.
-How and when God fulfills the promises in his Word are up to him.
-Some might call this his “secret” will.
+We are to make our stand upon that eternal Word.

 The LORD our God has secrets known to no one.
 We are not accountable for them, but we and our children are accountable forever for all that he has revealed to us...
 Deuteronomy 29:29 (NLT)